discord-net/Discord.Net/docs/guides/concepts/events.md

 ### Tips

-Many events relating to a Message entity (e.g. `MessageUpdated`) and `ReactionAdded` rely on the client's message cache, which is **not** enabled by default.
+Many events relating to a Message entity (i.e. `MessageUpdated` and `ReactionAdded`) rely on the client's message cache, which is **not** enabled by default.
 Set the `MessageCacheSize` flag in [DiscordSocketConfig] to enable it.